c4tom/DreamDevBox/docs/examples/setup-laravel.rst

 Setup Laravel
 *************

-This example will use ``laravel`` to install Laravel from within the Devilbox PHP container.
+This example will use ``laravel`` to install Laravel from within the DreamDevBox PHP container.

 After completing the below listed steps, you will have a working Laravel setup ready to be served via http and https.